aeternity/hyperchains-whitepaper/staking.md

      - `amount`: The amount to adjust (positive to increase stake, negative to decrease stake).
    - **When Callable**: Only during the **Staking Epoch** of a cycle, but every epoch is the staking epoch of some cycle, so you can always call it.
    - **Constraints**:
-     - Adjustments made in the current epoch `N` affect the staking cycle starting in epoch `N`, with leader election in epoch  `N + 1`.
+     - Adjustments made in the current epoch `N` affect the staking cycle starting in epoch `N`, with leader election and production in epoch  `N + 3`.
      - **Positive `amount`**:
        - Must have sufficient AB to cover the increase.
      - **Negative `amount`**: